Haivision/srt/docs/statistics.md

 Current minimum time interval between which consecutive packets are sent, in microseconds.
 Sender only.

+Note that several sockets sharing one outgoing port use the same sending queue.
+They may have different pacing of the outgoing packets, but all the packets will be placed in the same sending queue, that may affect actual sending timing.

+`usPktSndPeriod` is the minimum time (sending period) that must be kept between two sent consecutively sent packets over the link used by SRT socket.
+It is not the EXACT time interval between two consecutive packets are sent.
+In the case where the time spent by the application between two consecutive sendings exceeds `usPktSndPeriod`, the next packet will be sent faster or even immediately to preserve the average sending rate.

 **Note**.
 Except for probing packets.

 ## pktFlowWindow

 The maximum number of packets that can be in flight.
 Sender only.

+The "flow window" in packets.
+It is the amount of free space on the peer receiver, stating that this socket represents the sender.
+When this value drops to zero, the next packet sent will be dropped by the receiver without processing.
+In **file mode** this may cause a slowdown of sending in order to wait until the receiver makes more space available, after it eventually extracts the packets waiting in its receiver buffer; in **live mode** the receiver buffer contents should normally occupy not more than half of the buffer size (default 8192).
+If `pktFlowWindow` value is less than that and becomes even less in the next reports, it means that the receiver application on the peer side cannot process the incoming stream fast enough and this may lead do a dropped connection.

 ## pktCongestionWindow